5.11.7 Teacher and Faculty Employment Agreements

 5.11.7.1 Elementary School Teacher Employment Agreement

-The decision to offer an initial or a renewed employment agreement to a teacher is the responsibility of the principal with the approval of the pastor.
-A renewal decision should be based on the following considerations:
+The decision to offer an initial employment agreement or to rehire a teacher is the responsibility of the principal with the approval of the pastor.
+A rehire decision should be based on the following considerations:

-The teacher's record of support and cooperation with the philosophy and mission of the school, in particular, compliance with school regulations and policies for teachers as promulgated in this Administrative Handbook and the elementary school Teacher Employment Agreements (full-time exempt; part-time exempt), the faculty handbook, the parent/student handbook, the staff handbook, and other school communications
+• The teacher's record of support and cooperation with the philosophy and mission of the school, in particular, compliance with school regulations and policies for teachers as promulgated in this Administrative Handbook and the elementary school Teacher Employment Agreements (full-time exemptpart-time exempt), the faculty/staff handbook(s), the parent/student handbook, and other school communications

-Offering a teacher a renewed elementary school Teacher Employment Agreement does not constitute granting of tenure.
 Archdiocesan elementary schools do not have a tenure system.
+Rehiring an elementary school Teacher Employment Agreement does not constitute granting of tenure.

-The teacher/applicant must sign and return the offered elementary school Teacher Employment Agreement within five calendar days of receipt of the agreement or the offer is considered withdrawn.
-The agreement is not valid and binding until it is signed by the principal and the pastor of the parish.
+The teacher/applicant must sign and return the offered elementary school Teacher Employment Agreement by the date that the principal sets for acceptance, or the offer is considered withdrawn.
+The agreement is not valid and binding until it is signed by the principal and the pastor/administrator of the parish, when applicable.
+If the school does not have a pastor/administrator, the agreement must be signed by the appropriate personnel in the Department of Catholic Schools.

 See also Employees with Written Agreements.